VirajT7Solution/CookToDoor/PROJECT_DOCUMENTATION.md

 ## 6. Modules Description

-The PlateMate system is organized into multiple functional modules, each handling specific business operations.
+The CookToDoor system is organized into multiple functional modules, each handling specific business operations.
 This section provides an overview of each module, its purpose, key features, and functionality.

 ### 6.1 Module 1 – Authentication & Authorization Module

 #### Overview

-The Authentication & Authorization Module is the foundation of the PlateMate system, responsible for user registration, login, and secure access control.
+The Authentication & Authorization Module is the foundation of the CookToDoor system, responsible for user registration, login, and secure access control.
 It implements JWT (JSON Web Token) based authentication and role-based authorization to ensure secure access to system resources.

 #### Key Features